 What is an epiretinal membrane?

-Some patients develop a thin layer of scar tissue on the surface of the centre of the retina (photographic film at the back of the eye) called an epiretinal membrane (sometimes also called cellophane maculopathy).
+Some patients develop a thin layer of scar tissue on the surface of the centre of the retina (macula) called an epiretinal membrane (sometimes also called cellophane maculopathy).
 This thin layer of scar tissue does two things, it impairs the light getting to the retina (causing blurring of central vision) and it contracts (causing wrinkling of the underlying retina with distortion of vision).

 What is the surgical treatment of epiretinal membrane?